 There are many ways to rip a DVD to your computer, but if you’re looking for the most straightforward option, VLC is easy and free.
 Besides, you probably already have VLC on your computer (and if you don’t, you should).
 Here, we’ll show you the quick and easy way to rip DVDs to your computer using VLC.

 It’s worth noting right off the bat that ripping with VLC comes with a few trade-offs.
 It doesn’t have as many controls for choosing exactly the right format or adjusting the quality of your rip to save storage space.
 You can fiddle with it a little, but you’ll have a harder time than you would with an app like Handbrake.
-However, apps like Handbrake are a bit more complicated, and require you to download extra software, so if you just want to get that movie on your computer, and don’t care about quality settings, this is a good free route.
-If you don’t already have VLC, you can download it here.
+However, apps like Handbrake are a bit more complicated, and require you to download extra software, so if you just want to get that movie on your computer, and don’t care about quality settings, this is a decent free route.